27 Feb Yin Yang Medicine

 - High-intensity activities

-Yin and yang activities don’t always have to be about the physical, though.
+Yin and yang activities don’t always have to be about doing physical and mental activity, though.
 Other forms of yin healing include just being still, sleeping or resting, retreating and recuperating.
 It’s about giving yourself time for you.
 Learning to say no. Setting boundaries.
 Cultivating your inner voice.
 Trusting your intuition.
 Taking your time.

 A big part of what I love to bring to the healing process is allowing the YIN sense of letting go, trusting your intuition, connecting with yourself, and empowering your own body to know that it has all the answers and all the resources within itself that it needs to heal.